 Electrical Engineering is a branch of engineering studies that deals with electrically operated devices.
-This includes the study of electrical machines, power generation, power transmission and distribution, micro-controllers, sensors etc. Subfields of electrical Engineering includes Electronics Engineering, Telecommunication Engineering, Computer Engineering, Power Engineering, Computer Engineering, Power Engineering, Signal System Engineering, Instrumentation, robotics etc.
+This includes the study of electrical machines, power generation, power transmission and distribution, micro-controllers, sensors, etc. Subfields of electrical Engineering include Electronics Engineering, Telecommunication Engineering, Computer Engineering, Power Engineering, Computer Engineering, Power Engineering, Signal System Engineering, Instrumentation, robotics, etc.

 What Does it Mean to be an Electrical Engineer?